What is a cataract?

 Am I at greater risk of developing a cataract?

 No one is immune to cataracts.
-However, there are certain groups that are at an increased risk of developing cataracts and needing surgery.
-This includes, but is not limited to:
+However, certain groups have an increased risk of developing cataracts and needing surgery.
+Those considered high-risk are:

 - Individuals who have experienced trauma to the eye

-Is age the only thing that can cause cataracts?
+Is age the only thing that causes cataracts?

-No. Cataracts can also form due to factors such as:
+No. Cataracts can also form as the result of other factors, such as:

 - Eye injury